AsphodelSteven/Rule-Based-AI-Systems/README.md

 2. **Saturation (Humidity):** Driven by proximity to water sources (oceans/lakes), this determines the "fuel" for storm fronts.
 3. **The Catalyst (Elevation):** Acts as a physical barrier.
 When air is forced upward (Orographic Lift), it cools and loses humidity; when it sinks, it warms and dries (Rain Shadow).

+# Reflection
+How the system works:
+My rule-based weather AI functions as a logic-gate processor for atmospheric interactions.
+Rather than using complex fluid dynamics, it utilizes a set of "if-then" rulesets derived from basic meteorological principles: the collision of differing thermal and moisture fronts.
+By inputting the state of an incoming weather cell and the local environment, the system evaluates the potential for severe events like tornadoes or rain shadows.
+This mimics early 20th-century weather prediction methods where meteorologists used observed patterns rather than the massive datasets used in modern machine learning.

+Challenges with AI Prompting:
+The primary challenge in prompting the AI was Scope Creep.
+Initially, I wanted to build a full 25x25 grid simulation, but through dialogue with the AI, I realized that the core of the assignment was about the logic of the rules, not the complexity of the visualization.
+I had to pivot the AI from generating a visual tool to generating a Triple-Cell Collision Engine.
+Another challenge was ensuring the AI understood the Pangaea DIY craft I developed.
+I had to guide the AI to translate physical paper-crumpling (orographic lift) into specific Python logic gates.
+This collaborative process taught me that the most effective AI-assisted coding happens when the developer provides the scientific truth (the world-building logic) and the AI provides the mechanical structure (the Python conditionals).

+Future of the System:
+Because this is only a small part (the engine) of how weather would effect a living, breathing world, the code developed as part of this assignment will later be applied to a larger grid, to multiple cells at a time, utilizing storm fronts that occupy more than a single cell.
+This exact functionality is nothing new, but there are no products available publicly currently that enable this sort of simplified and easy-to-understand interaction, which could allow hobby story creators to simulate the weather or formation of their world's biomes.